akashgore2112/pysiosmetic/README.md

 ## Updated build
 - Latest interactive hero interface, cards, and assessment tools live in [`physio-hero-advanced.html`](physio-hero-advanced.html).
-- Refined WebGL particle ambience runs automatically when the page loads.
+- Refined WebGL particle ambience runs automatically when the page loads with calmer motion, softer lighting, and responsive density.
 A CSS-driven fallback keeps motion subtle on devices without WebGL.

 ## Preview locally
 1. Open `physio-hero-advanced.html` directly in your browser, or